 If you’re not paying to promote your content on Instagram then you need to focus on other ways that new users will follow you.
 Hashtags are that answer.
-Look at the hashtags that generate the most reach, likes, and comments.
+In other words, look at the hashtags that generate the most reach, likes, and comments.
 Over time you’ll be able to determine which hashtags to always include on all content to drive interaction and generate new followers.

 If you don’t engage in some type of email marketing program, you should.
 Now.
-This is one of the best ways to put content directly in front of a subscriber and see if they interact with it.
+Above all, this is one of the best ways to put content directly in front of a subscriber and see if they interact with it.
 Most times these subscribers are the most loyal followers of your brand (more so than social media followers).

-Yes, opening your mails is good, but that’s not the goal.
+Yes, opening your emails is good, but that’s not the goal.
 You want people to click through to your website to learn more.
-Use heat map tools in platforms such as MailChimp to see what subscribers are clicking.
-Even check out what subscribers are clicking what content, then cross-reference these people (and any tags) with this to see if any trends develop.
+Therefore, use heat map tools in platforms such as MailChimp to see what subscribers are clicking.
+In addition, even check out what subscribers are clicking what content, then cross-reference these people (and any tags) with this to see if any trends develop.